pyeventsourcing/eventsourcing/docs/topics/process.rst

 Integration with APIs
 ---------------------

-Integration with other systems that present a server API or otherwise need to be sent messages rather than using notification logs, can be integrated by responding to events with a policy that uses a client to call the API or send a message.
+Integration with systems that present a server API or otherwise need to be sent messages (rather than using notification logs), can be integrated by responding to events with a policy that uses a client to call the API or send a message.
 However, if there is a breakdown during the API call, or before the tracking record is written, then to avoid failing to make the call,